9x9go/reviews/README.md

 |Komoku|1|0|100|
 |Tengen|2|2|50|

-Surprisingly, Tengen was not the best opening in 9 x 9 Go.
+Surprisingly, Tengen was not the best first move for Black in 9 x 9 Go.

 # Notes
 We list some new links on 9 x 9 Go below: